DMV Road Test: The Ultimate Guide

 What we do know, however, is that the road test is supposed to test you on real driving situations (not just driving on an empty road!).
 This means you can be sure you will drive in a variety of traffic situations, which may include highways (usually for less than 2 miles), city centers, intersections with traffic lights, and more.

 If you fail your test, you will have to re-do it another time.
-In many states, you will have to wait between a few days and up to a week before you can re-do the exam.
+In many states, you will have to wait between a few days and up to a week before you can re-do the road exam.
 Just keep in mind that a failing grade is an indication that you require more practice and that you should take the time needed to improve.
 You may need more practice than you can squeeze in during just a few days.

-Tip: If you fail the behind-the-wheel test, ask your test examiner how long he/she recommends that you wait until you retake it.
+If you fail the test, ask your test examiner how long he/she recommends that you wait until you retake it.
 That should give you an indication of your current level and what you need to improve on.

 Yes, you need to have passed the permit test before you are allowed to take the driving test.
 The permit test quizzes you on traffic rules and regulations that are necessary to know.
-You can take our highly popular DMV Permit Test Prep course if you haven’t yet completed the permit test.

-While the fees vary from state to state, the road test should land somewhere between $10 to $50 in most states.
+While the fees vary from state to state, the road test fees should land somewhere between $10 to $50 in most states.
 For an exact figure, you’ll have to check with your local DMV office.

 How Long Does the Test Usually Take?